meertensinstituut/clariah-wp3-vre/README-tech.md

 - **UI**: to allow users to interact with the VRE through a user interface
 - **Integration**: to verify that all components play nicely together

-See vre-model.svg for an overview of the VRE.
+See [vre-model.svg](vre-model.svg) for an overview of the VRE.

 Using:
-- Java 9
+- Java 9 or higher
 - Php 7

 Deployment